 The study identified significant patterns that are transforming trade in the region:

-- Growing digital domainUntil 2028, it is expected that 94% of the total e-commerce payments in Southeast Asia will be made through digital means.
-Domestic payments (97,9%) and mobile wallets (94,9% show the most significant growth, expanding the reach of e-commerce in regions traditionally less dependent on cards
+- Growing digital domainBy 2028, it is expected that 94% of total e-commerce payments in Southeast Asia will be made through digital means.
+Domestic payments (97.9%) and mobile wallets (94.9%) show the most significant growth, expanding the reach of e-commerce in regions traditionally less dependent on cards.

-- Real-time payments on the riseRTPs (Real-Time Payments) are expected to reach over $11 trillion by 2028.
-In Singapore, systems like PayNow are already the third most used payment method by surveyed merchants in 2024
+- Real-time payments on the riseRTPs (Real-Time Payments) are expected to reach over US$ 11 trillion by 2028.
+In Singapore, systems like PayNow are already the third most used payment method by merchants surveyed in 2024.

 Opportunities in cross-border trade